Improx/ModifiedValues/README.md

 # ModifiedValues
-ModifiedValues is a C# library for Unity that enables modifying numeric values while keeping track of the modifiers.
+ModifiedValues is a C# library for Unity that enables modifying numeric values while keeping track of the modifiers affecting it.

 ### Quick Example